 # Creating a plugin

-Plugins enable Cortex users to pull data into their Cortex instance from any source, expose custom metrics, and customize the UI to match other internal tools.
-A plugin is an application that is embedded in Cortex.
-It uses a plugin proxy to send requests from the plugin to a third party.
+[Plugins](/streamline/plugins.md) let you pull data into Cortex from any source, expose custom metrics, and customize the UI to match your other internal tools.
+A plugin is an application embedded in Cortex that uses a plugin proxy to send requests to third-party services.

 * Testing via [`testing-library`](https://testing-library.com/)